Roles and Responsibilities

 - Divide classroom into groups based on the number of APU mentors that will be in the class.
 Keep variety in mind (gender, academic performance, language, learning styles, etc.) as the groups are set up.

-- Take pictures throughout the C.H.A.M.P. program in order to document the experience.
+- Take pictures throughout the C.H.A.M.P. program to document the experience.

-The CHAMP director’s chief responsibility is to serve as a liaison/communicator between faculty of the university and teachers of the local elementary school, along with APU mentors.
-Other responsibilities include:
+- Serve as a liaison/communicator between faculty of university and teachers of the local elementary school, along with APU mentors.

 - Inform APU mentors of pertinent details, dates, and other information during orientation.

-- Coordinate and facilitate C.H.A.M.P. graduation along with the APU mentors and AUSD teachers.
+- Coordinate and facilitate C.H.A.M.P.
+Graduation and Visit Days.